Chemical Wedding – Image, matter and the (un)making of synthetic white

 2020-2024 (published 2025)

-The thesis makes unexpected connections across diverse phenomena, including Nicole Kidman’s and Angelina Jolie’s so-called ‘photo flashback’ malfunctions, the figure of the Pierrot clown, John Dee’s stolen black Aztec mirror, an open-pit mine in western Norway, a pigment factory divided into a white and a black wing, and the now-demolished proto-modernist site of London’s White City.
+The study traces unexpected connections across diverse phenomena, including Nicole Kidman’s and Angelina Jolie’s so-called ‘photo flashback’ malfunctions, the figure of the Pierrot clown, John Dee’s stolen black Aztec mirror, an open-pit mine in western Norway, a pigment factory with one white wing and one black wing, and the now-demolished proto-modernist site of London’s White City.
+It also engages with the work of Lutz Bacher and Diane Severin Nguyen, structural and neo-structural film, Robert Wilson’s Deafman Glance (1981), and Robert Rauschenberg’s Erased de Kooning Drawing (1953).